Williams set for Australian Open return

 Williams has not featured in Melbourne since winning her 23rd major title in 2017 while pregnant with her daughter Alexis Olympia, who was born the following September.

-Her return was confirmed by tournament organisers, with Simona Halep and defending champion Caroline Wozniacki also in the field.
+Her return was confirmed by tournament organisers on Wednesday, with Simona Halep and defending champion Caroline Wozniacki also in the field.

+Wow I only know the word ace pic.twitter.com/Ji7FbPhCpr— Serena Williams (@serenawilliams) December 5, 2018

 Andy Murray will be included in the men's draw alongside Roger Federer, Rafael Nadal and Novak Djokovic.